veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The Hot Seating Office Manager is designed to manage seating arrangements in a dynamic office environment, integrating functionalities such as tracking available seats, locating colleagues, and managing floor plans.
 The service’s primary goal is to ensure an efficient and collaborative working environment.

 Core Features and Functionalities
-* Seat availability monitoring: allows employees to check the availability of seats in real-time, ensuring they can find a workspace easily.
+* Seat availability monitoring - Allows employees to check the availability of seats in real-time, ensuring they can find a workspace easily.
-* Colleague location: employees can locate their colleagues within the office space, facilitating easy collaboration and interaction.
+* Colleague location - Employees can locate their colleagues within the office space, facilitating easy collaboration and interaction.
-* Floor plan management: admins can upload and manage detailed floor plans, which are updated in real time to reflect current seating arrangements.
+* Floor plan management - Admins can upload and manage detailed floor plans, which are updated in real time to reflect current seating arrangements.
-* Notifications and alerts: employees receive timely notifications and alerts regarding any updates or changes in seating arrangements.
+* Notifications and alerts - Employees receive timely notifications and alerts regarding any updates or changes in seating arrangements.

 #### Implementation Using Veracity Platform API
 Running in Veracity-managed mode, The Hot Seating Office Manager uses the powerful Veracity Platform API.